DomNidy/saint_sim/README.md

   - `/pkg/interfaces`: Contains automatically generated, shared types
   - `/pkg/utils`: Miscellanious shared utilities

-- `/db`: Contains postgres db initialization scripts, which are copied into the postgres container, then executed. _(Note: these only are executed if the postgres container is started with an empty data directory, read the [image docs](https://hub.docker.com/_/postgres) for more details.)_.
+- `/db`: Contains postgres db initialization scripts, which are copied into the postgres container, then executed. _(Note: these only are executed if the postgres container is started with an empty data directory, read the [image docs](https://hub.docker.com/_/postgres) for more details)_

 ## Environment variables & configuration

 The services defined in `docker-compose.yml` depend on environment variables at runtime.
 You can create a `.env` file in the root directory, and define your secrets in there.

 To view an example `.env` file configuration, you can read the `.env.example` file.
-Generally, if there is a networking related error, the issue will lie with the configuration of these environment variables, or the `docker-compose.yml` configuration.
+Generally, if there is a networking or authentication related error, the issue will lie with the configuration of these environment variables, and or the `docker-compose.yml` configuration _(as `docker-compose.yml` reads the environment variables)_

-### `discord_bot` api key
+### Authenticating the `discord_bot` with the `api`

-In order for the `discord_bot` to authenticate with the `api`, you will need to generate an API key, hash it with sha256, and then insert this key into the database.
-You can use the `generate_api_key.sh` script when running locally in order to automatically do this, but you **still need to pass this key as an environment variable to** `discord_bot`. _Note: The database needs to be running in order for it to actually be inserted_
+In order for the `discord_bot` to authenticate with the saint api, the `discord_bot` uses an api key.
+To deploy the `discord_bot`, you will need to generate an API key, hash it with sha256, and then insert this key into the database.
+You can use the `generate_api_key.sh` script when running locally in order to do this automatically, but you **still need to pass this key as an environment variable to** `discord_bot`. _(Note: The database needs to be running in order for the API key to actually be inserted)_

 ## Management UI's